 Every structure and person are at risk of tornadoes in Lexington County.
-Based on historic data there is a slightly higher risk
+Based on historic data there is a slightly higher risk in the northwest and southwest corners of the county.
+Tornadoes in the county can be generated from severe thunderstorms or from tropical storms and hurricanes.

 From 1994 to 2014, 24 tornadoes have occurred in the county.
-In 1994, an F3 tornado touched down in the county south-southeast of Lexington.
+In 1994, an F3 tornado touched down in the county southsoutheast of Lexington.
 The tornado moved to the north and east damaging 200 homes, 5 electric substations, as well as many businesses, several churches and public buildings.
 In addition, 40 people were injured.
 (See Figure 7 in Unmet Needs Figures PDF attachment)

 Areas of high vulnerability to tornadoes are defined as areas of the county where there have been a high frequency of past tornado warnings (more than 0.625 warnings per year).
-These areas ofigher risk are shown in Figure 8 along with the populations of social vulnerability to tornadoes.
+These areas of igher risk are shown in Figure 8 along with the populations of social vulnerability to tornadoes.
 The high-risk areas contain 6% of the critical infrastructure for the county, \$3.4 billion (7%) of building stock, 6% of the county population, and approximately 2,376 people (or 2%) of the socially vulnerable population in the county.
+(See Figure 8 in Unmet Needs Figures PDF attachment)